 But so many of those that I have reacted to have translated into free media coverage.

-For example, I was featured recently on the website of Mother & Baby, the UK’s number one parenting website.
+For example, I was featured on the website of Mother & Baby, the UK’s number one parenting website.
 Simply through using the journorequest hashtag.

 Since I work for several newborn photographers, and am targeting this publication on their behalf on a regular basis, getting featured and put in direct contact with the editorial team for the magazine was a strategic win.